Blue Bin Blues

 It is silly to argue matters of taste, I know, but silly arguments are what city government is all about.
-The blue bins are no uglier than the sight of, say, school children on their ways home, or political yard signs, or middle-aged men in shorts mowing their front yards.
+The blue bins are no uglier than the sight of, say, badly dressed school children on their ways home, or political yard signs, or middle-aged men in shorts mowing their front yards.
 I am told that curbside recycling has already been under way in three of Springfield's newer subdivisions—the kinds of places people move to when they conclude that the old neighborhood has too many mayors living in it—and the practice has touched off no panic selling.

 The mayor's initial decision was significant only in its effect on the city's fledgling curbside recycling program.
 The State Journal-Register reported that ten people canceled their requests, which says something about the power of the mayor to sway his townspeople.
 But even those few defections are significant, considering that only about 5,000 households had signed up as of mid-June, well short of the target of 10,000.

 The mayor said he already recycles, but he must know that not many Springfieldians do.
-Curbside pickup in the only way that recycling will work on any scale; a people that refrains from cooking meals for their own children because it is inconvenient will not leap to the chore of rinsing, de-labeling, separating, storing, and hauling recyclables for the sake of generations unborn.
+Curbside pickup in the only way that recycling will work on any scale; a people that refrains from cooking meals for their own living children because it is inconvenient will not leap to the chore of rinsing, de-labeling, separating, storing, and hauling recyclables for the sake of generations unborn.